mnater/Hyphenopoly/docs/Setup.md

 # optional fields in `setup`
-These page documents the optional fields in `setup`:
+This page documents the optional fields in `setup`:
 *   [Global Settings](#global-settings)
     *   [CORScredentials](#corscredentials)
     *   [defaultLanguage](#defaultlanguage)